droonga/express-droonga/README.md

 ## server

-If both kotoumi (fluentd) is running on the same server, you can use express-kotoumi easily.
+If both express-kotoumi and kotoumi (fluentd) is running on the same machine, you can use express-kotoumi easily.

     var express = require('express'),
         kotoumi = require('express-kotoumi');